chen-judge/RGBTCrowdCounting/README.md

 Download RGBT-CC Dataset & Models: [<a href="https://www.dropbox.com/sh/o4ww2f5tv3nay9n/AAA4CfVMTZcdwsFxFlhwDsSba?dl=0">Dropbox</a>][<a href="https://pan.baidu.com/s/1ui265kpRGIpTu9kLQrEYgA">BaiduYun (PW: RGBT)</a>]

 Our framework can be implemented with various backbone networks.
-You can refer to <a href="https://github.com/chen-judge/RGBTCrowdCounting/tree/main/BL">here</a> for implementing BL+IADM.
+You can refer to this page for implementing <a href="https://github.com/chen-judge/RGBTCrowdCounting/tree/main/BL">BL+IADM</a>.
 (Other models are coming soon.)

 ## Introduction